fiduswriter/simple-datatables/README.md

 # simple-datatables

-A lightweight, extendable, dependency-free javascript HTML table plugin.
+A lightweight, extendable, JavaScript HTML table library.
 Similar to jQuery DataTables **for use in modern browsers**, but without the jQuery dependency.
 Note: If you want a version that works in very old browsers (IE, etc.), then head over to https://github.com/fiduswriter/simple-datatables-classic .

-Based on [Vanilla-DataTables](https://github.com/Mobius1/Vanilla-DataTables), but written in ES2018.
+Originally a fork of [Vanilla-DataTables](https://github.com/Mobius1/Vanilla-DataTables), but written in ES2018.

 See the demos [here](https://fiduswriter.github.io/simple-datatables/).